Details You May Have Missed From The Latest Episode Of ’Mayans MC’

 Welcome to our weekly breakdown of the minutia of Kurt Sutter and Elgin James’ Sons of Anarchy spin-off, Mayans MC.
 While Kimberly Ricci provides her always excellent coverage of the series (here’s her write-up of this episode), here we’re going to endeavor to look deeper into the episode and excavate some of the details viewers may have missed, callbacks to Sons of Anarchy, and posit questions explore theories about the direction the series.

-1. First things first: The title ‘Uch/Opossum,’ is the Spanish and Mayan word for possum, and as is the case in every episode, the title animal appears in the opening scene.
+1. The episode title, “Gato/Mis,” is obviously Spanish and Mayan for “cat,” and as is custom, the title animal appears in the first and the last shot.

-This week, they also worked a possum into the final scene in the creepiest way imaginable.

-2. OK.
-Let’s dig into this episode.
-Last week, we noted that Alice — of the Coalition — had not been killed in the episode, and could potentially make a return visit in some capacity.
-Boy, did she (and no, Angel, no one else was wondering if they could get their “dick in her mouth,” but it’s good to know that Mayans MC officially has its Tig now.)

 Join The Discussion: Log In With